 As I reached the end of a hike one day with three bags full of trash, an old Asian couple asked what I was doing.
 Apparently, they saw me picking up things.
 I told them that I was picking up trash as I did during every hike.
 The old woman looked at me with a bright smile and tears in her eyes and said, “God bless you!”
 I looked over at the old man sitting next to her and saw that he had tears in his eyes as well.

 The first time I walked on these particular streets I noticed a lot of trash on what would otherwise be an ideal walking route.
 The landscaping was attractive, there were minimal vehicle and pedestrian traffic, and it had a couple of gradual inclines, which enhances a power walking route.

-Since the walking route wasn’t getting cleaned up often enough and staying that way, I decided to see what I could do by picking a little trash during each walk.
+Since the walking route wasn’t getting cleaned up often enough and staying that way, I decided to see what I could do by picking up a little trash during each walk.
 I started out taking one plastic shopping bag per walk, and then it grew to two, and then three!
 By the time I reached about 70 bags of collected trash, the area was completely transformed.
 At that point, I decided to limit my trash pick up duties to two regular size bags per walk to keep up the area.
 I did this to gain some momentum by having the area clean over an extended period, which I understand discourages littering.
 After several months, the entire route was immaculate.
 Altogether, I probably filled about 150 bags with trash.